taism-ap/hw-6-1-python-draw-line-ramgoenka532/README.md

     x = rand.randint(0,10)
     print(x)
     ```
-- [ ] A program called draw_multiple_lines.py which can draw multiple non-horizontal lines using your algorithm.
+- [ ] A program called draw_multiple_lines.py which can draw multiple non-horizontal lines using your algorithm - after doing this a few times, you should realize the limitations of your algorithm.

 - [ ] A program called draw_thick_line.py which can draw a non-horizontal line of a parameterized thickness.